 Explore wild and windswept countryside

-There are many different options for Ireland tours but most include visits to at least one of Ireland's UNESCO World Heritage Sites: Bru na Boinne, Skellig Michael and the Giant's Causeway.
-Other must-visit places include the Cliffs of Moher, Holy Cross Abbey and Blarney Castle, all of which you can find explained in any Ireland travel guide.
+Elsewhere in Ireland, don't miss a visit to the Cliffs of Moher, Holy Cross Abbey and Blarney Castle, all of which you can find explained in any Ireland travel guide.

 A visit to Ireland wouldn't be complete without immersing yourself in the local Celtic culture.
-Local art, music and dance serve to remind you of the country's old traditions and even the food is influenced by the country's historic crops even influence the food.
+Celtic art, music and dance serve to remind you of old traditions and the country's historic crops even influence the food.

 From Celtic concerts and traditional breweries, to isolated beaches and jagged cliffs, Ireland has a unique charm and beauty that just begs to be discovered.
-If you are looking to combine natural beauty and sprawling green countryside with lively cities full of local traditions, Ireland is an ideal destination for your next holiday.
+Getting to the country is a breeze with flights to Ireland frequent from airports throughout Europe and North America.

 A variety of airlines offer daily routes to Ireland but Emirates currently has the best connections from Australia.
 Direct flights from Dubai to Dublin mean you are only one stop away from an unforgettable holiday.